Mentored Research Opportunities

 Conducting research with a faculty member is an important opportunity.
 Not only do you develop a close mentoring relationship with a faculty member and dive deeply into a subject, you gain important skills that open doors for careers in a variety of disciplines.
 Summer research can be the springboard to honors, graduate school and meaningful careers.
 Some summer research students present their work at regional or national professional conferences; some even publish their work.

 Summer research students spend part of their summer on campus working intensively with a faculty member.
 The amount of time and start date vary with the project and will be worked out in conjunction with the faculty mentor.
-Students receive housing on campus and a weekly stipend of $550.
+Students receive housing on campus, a weekly stipend of $600, and some meals at Saga.
 Each student is required to produce a short written summary of their research and present a poster at the Summer Research Symposium during Parent and Family Weekend.

 How to Apply